 FNP Seal

-HealthLinc is committed to leadership, transformation and innovation in health care.
-In 2016, HealthLinc launched its Family Nurse Practitioner Residency Program to provide intensive training on both the clinical complexity of family practice in the safety net setting and on a high-performance, PCMH model of primary care.
-HealthLinc has partnered with the Community Health Center, Inc. (CHC) in Middletown, Connecticut, to host and operate their Family Nurse Practitioner Residency Program.
-This residency is designed for new family nurse practitioners with a commitment to developing career practices in the challenging setting of the FQHC and/or special populations.
+HealthLinc launched the Family Nurse Practitioner Residency Program to provide intensive training on both the clinical complexity of family practice in the safety net setting and on a high-performance, Patient-Centered Medical Home (PCMH) model of primary care.
+This residency is designed for recently graduated or new nurse practitioners with a commitment to developing career practices in the challenging setting of a Federally Qualified Health Center (FQHC).
+HealthLinc’s Family Nurse Practitioner Program is accredited through the Consortium for Advanced Practice Providers (CAPP).

 • Embrace Innovation to grow and expand the Family Nurse Practitioner residency program as it seeks to be a model for Family Nurse Practitioner primary care practice in the FQHC setting.